The Proficiency Framework (2023 onwards)

 - The range of results for students in the same year level

-What the National Minimum Standard Means
+What the National Minimum Standard Meant

 How Schools Use NAPLAN Data